-For the year ended March 31, 1998, the Board of Directors had determined at the beginning of the fiscal year the financial performance targets which had to be achieved by the Company as well as the maximum amount of bonus which could be paid to each senior executive in the event the targets were met.
+For fiscal 1999, the Corporate Governance Committee determined at the beginning of the fiscal year the financial performance targets which had to be achieved by the Company as well as the maximum amount of bonus which could be paid to each senior executive in the event the targets were met.

-Under the plan established for fiscal 1998, a bonus could only be paid if at least 85% of the financial performance targets were met by the Company, and, in this event, payments were made in proportion to the level so reached.
+Under the plan, a bonus could only be paid if at least 85% of the financial performance targets were met by the Company, and, in this event, payments were made in proportion to the level so reached.
 Therefore, the maximum amount of bonus payable to a senior executive was only paid if the Company reached or exceeded the target levels set at the beginning of the fiscal year.

-For fiscal 1998, the performance targets were fully met and the amount of bonus paid to each senior executive other than the Chief Executive Officer represented between 30% and 43% of his base salary.
+For fiscal 1999, the performance targets were fully met and the amount of bonus paid to each senior executive, other than the Chief Executive Officer, represented between 36% and 42% of his base salary.